petermiles/Hosting-React-Digital-Ocean/README.md

 ### Adding your SSH Key to Digital Ocean

-You'll need to go to your [Securit Settings.](https://cloud.digitalocean.com/settings/security)
+You'll need to go to your [Security Settings.](https://cloud.digitalocean.com/settings/security)

 Click on Add SSH key, paste your **public** SSH key into the box.
 You can give the key a name to remember which key it is.
 I usually recommend a combination of your name, and which computer the key is on.
 So something like Brack Macbook.